mornir/my-skills/README.md

 ### Other
 - Markdowns
+- Security

-## Technologies I am not interested in or don't have the time to learn
+## Topics I am not interested in or don't have the time to learn
 - Server-side languages (PHP, Ruby, Python, etc.)
 - Desktop apps (Electron, NW.sj)
 - Native mobile apps (vue-native, weex, cordova, ionic, etc.)